-The final course grade will be based on following:

-Homework assignments (40%), mid-term exam (15%), and final exam (45%).
+The final course grade will be based on following: Homework assignments (40%), mid-term exam (15%), and final exam (45%).

 Homeworks: We will have weekly homework assignments due on Wednesdays to Gradescope unless otherwise specified on the assignment.
 Only selected problems will be assessed and count to your homework score.
-You are responsible for correcting mistakes in your homework using the solutions posted.
+You are responsible for reviewing the homework solutions posted and for correcting any mistakes in your homework.